At Risk Cultural Heritage

 A manually rectified layer showing in context the extents of the gun gallery (Marked C in the line drawing) now lost to the sea

-Using these layers are great for communication and understanding of how much has been lost to the sea.
+These layers enhance communication and understanding of the extent of loss to the sea.
 Sandsfoot’s gun gallery has gone as the cliff has eroded by approx 10m.

 Useful for visualisation and understanding here the manually rectified layer is translucent and overlying the ortho mosaic

-Data gathered from subsequent drone flights can be compared to this baseline and future changes measured and analysed in Global Mapper.
-Whilst not always constant the rate of erosion may be estimated and hopefully a plan put in place to secure the future of the castle ahead of further collapse.
+Furthermore, you can compare data gathered from subsequent drone flights to this baseline.
+Analyze and measure future changes in Global Mapper.
+Meanwhile, the at risk cultural heritage site is not always constant.
+Therefore, we can estimate the rate of erosion and hopefully plan to secure the future of the castle to prevent further collapse.

-For comparative work such as this photogrammetry is a very cost effective and accurate tool that can quickly record and preserve the as-is condition and our work with mountain biking trails clearly demonstrates its application for objective measurement.
+For comparative work, photogrammetry is a cost-effective and accurate tool.
+It quickly records and preserves the as-is condition.
+Consequently, our work with mountain biking trails demonstrates its application for objective measurement.

 2 thoughts on “At Risk Cultural Heritage”